 Begin once the initial acute phase has passed and pain allows.
 This may be a couple of days or longer depending on how bad your injury is.
 However, there is nothing stopping you doing exercises which do not stress your calf muscles.

 Stretching exercises for calf strains

 Stretching exercises are an essential part of calf strain rehabilitation.
 However, avoid stretching in the early stages, especially the acute phase, immediately after injury.
 This is because you need your injury to heal and continually stretching the healing tissues isn’t going to help.
 Perform all calf stretching exercises pain free.

 Later in the program you can stretch more.
 You should continue to stretch regularly, even when you are back to normal training as this helps mitigate the risk of your calf strain recurring.

-A good starting point is to assess the flexibility of the calf muscles.
+Before you begin calf strain exercises, it is a good idea to assess the flexibility of your calf muscles.
 One method of assessing calf muscle flexibility is to apply gentle pressure to the forefoot with the patient sitting with the leg out straight in front.

 There will be a point where the resistance noticeably increases as the muscle begins to stretch.
-It is likely the therapist will feel this before the patient feels a stretch on the calf muscles.
+It is likely your therapist will feel this before you feel any noticeable stretch on your calf muscles.

 Plantar flexion with band